wmatthew/matthews_web/eleventy/projects/puzzles.md

 ---
 # {{title}}

-Interactive projects where the goal is to discover a solved state.

 ## Design Philosophy: Simple, Complex, Satisfying
 My goal is to make puzzles that start simple, exhibit organic emergent complexity, and end with a satisfying solution.